jamie-mh/AuthenticatorPro/README.md

 * Period must be >= 10

+* The issuer must not be null or blank.

 #### Category

 * The category Id is the first 8 characters of the SHA-1 hash of the name.